An Introduction To The Art of EQ

 In a professional studio, you would generally do the vast majority of your work while referencing on monitors, but at home, due to the reasons described above, the most accurate monitoring system available to you is often headphones.
 For this reason, it is well worth investing in a good pair that will give you as accurate a picture as possible – bass-boosting models such as Beats really aren’t your friend here.
 Some examples of good, accurate headphones are Beyerdynamic DT-880s or AKG K702s.
 A decent pair of headphones will certainly help you to balance your mix, but due to a lack of power in their drivers, they are still not able to give you a totally accurate picture of the low frequencies you are working with.
 Use headphones, but use them in conjunction with the following techniques.

 Given all the difficulties of obtaining an accurate representation of what is actually going on in your mix, it is well worth considering some other monitoring tools that aren’t affected by the room you are in or the quality of your hardware.
 Frequency analysis can be extremely useful in pinpointing problem areas of your mix.
 Logic’s EQs come with a frequency analysis capability (used in the screen shots above), and it is possible to pick up perfectly decent frequency analysis plug-ins for free, whatever your platform.
 It is well worth integrating this into your workflow.

 Averaging The Room

 One of the key problems with room resonance is that it changes as you move around the room.
 Try it – you will see that the amount of bass coming from your monitors seems to change as you alter your position.
 We can actually use this as a tool to get our bass right.
 Get to know your room and listen to your mix from various positions within it.
 Try to work out what the average amount of bass is in your mix as you move round the room – and try to balance your mix using this information.
-It takes some practise, but room averaging can be very useful.
+It takes some practice, but room averaging can be very useful.